 - They Don’t Think Skiing No More Dangerous Than Any Sport

 This is based on statements from a majority of ski instructors who have been teaching kids to ski.
 There are, of course, risks of doing it as a hobby or a sport.
 However, from their experience, they have not encountered serious injuries other than a concussion, a shoulder dislocation, and a broken nose or leg.
+According to Lynne J Warda, MD and co-authors, “Skiing and snowboarding are popular recreational and competitive sport activities for children and youth.
+Injuries associated with both activities are frequent and can be serious.”
 The worst that a ski instructor ever experienced with one of his students was a spinal fracture due to a fall on the back.
 There are still dangers, but they are relatively the same as with any physical activity.

 - Pay Isn’t Very Good